Alyssa Panitch, Ph.D.

-Welcome to the Wallace H. Coulter Department of Biomedical Engineering (BME) at Georgia Tech and Emory University.
-I am energized and honored to serve as the chair of one of the top biomedical engineering departments in the world at such a thrilling time in our evolution.
+Welcome to the Wallace H. Coulter Department of Biomedical Engineering at Georgia Tech and Emory University.

-Our research revolutionizes approaches to understand, detect, and treat diseases in adults and children using bioengineering, immunoengineering, regenerative medicine, biomechanics, cancer technologies, cardiovascular and neural engineering, imaging, robotics, and computational biomedical analysis.
+Our world-class researchers combine clinical insights, biological approaches, and advanced engineering technologies to address unmet clinical challenges and accelerate the discovery of new diagnostic tools and treatments.
+We’re revolutionizing approaches to understand, detect, and treat diseases in adults and children using bioengineering, immunoengineering, regenerative medicine, biomechanics, cancer technologies, cardiovascular and neural engineering, imaging, robotics, and computational biomedical analysis.
 And it all happens in a multidisciplinary culture that stresses a team approach in our classrooms and our labs.

-Meanwhile, our highly ranked undergraduate and graduate biomedical engineering programs are developing tomorrow’s leaders who will address the grand challenges that lie ahead.
-These diverse, brilliant students from around the world are learning to solve complex, real-world problems.
+Meanwhile, our highly ranked undergraduate and graduate biomedical engineering programs are developing leaders who will address the grand challenges that lie ahead.
+Our diverse, brilliant students from around the world are learning to solve complex, real-world problems.
 After graduation, they pursue further education in highly competitive graduate schools and are sought-after candidates in a variety of industries worldwide.